StudioFuel/simplemodal-login/readme.txt

 *This is an advanced option for users familiar with HTML, PHP and WordPress.*

-Starting with SimpleModal Login 1.0, each form (login, register, password reset) has a filter available that allows you to modify the HTML as required.
+Starting with SimpleModal Login 1.0, each form (login, register, password reset) has a filter available that allows you to modify the HTML.

 The 3 available filters are: